 – Sala Iberia de la Casa de América

 – Casa Árabe, Madrid and Córdoba

 – Institut Français de Madrid

-The Festival will have 5 venues for training and other Industry activities:
+The Festival has 4 venues for training and other Industry activities:

 – Academia de las Artes y las Ciencias Cinematográficas de España